DarkerWaters/flic_button/README.md

   //DON'T FORGET - you will need to ask for permissions for bluetooth and location to search and use
   //FLIC2 as it is a bluetooth button (use your fave plugin for this yourself)

-  // YOU WILL ALSO need to add permisions for bluetooth LE accessories in your iOS and Android implementations
+  // YOU WILL ALSO need to add permissions for bluetooth LE accessories in your iOS and Android implementations

   final plugin = FlicButtonPlugin(flic2listener: ButtonListener());
   _flicPlugin = FlicButtonPlugin(flic2listener: this);